 IT’S YOUR WORLD-1976

 Gil and Brian’s first live album was recorded at Paul’s Mall in Boston, Mass.
-The album’s stand-out track, The Bottle, originally featured on the album Winter In America.
+The album’s stand-out track, The Bottle, was originally featured on the album Winter In America.
 A musical experience so exciting that it was later released as a 12″ single (rare for live performances) which received significant airplay on R&B radio.

 Real Eyes was the first album made without long-time collaborator Brian Jackson.
 Jackson’s absence notwithstanding, Gil delivers a five-star effort that explores the familiar themes of brotherhood, slavery, as well as a personal love ballad dedicated to his daughter Gia Louise.